 Are Red Ants Dangerous to Pets?

 Red ants can be dangerous to pets.
-They bite and cling onto their victims with their powerful fangs, then sting and inject acid.
+They bite and cling to their victims with their powerful fangs, then sting and inject acid.
 Fire ants are aggressive and have a tendency for swarming in big groups.
 Small animals can be killed by several stings.

 Are Red Ants Harmful to Humans?